magurh/snowman-consensus-sim/README.md

 ## Setup

 uv is used for dependency management.
-To install dependencies, run:
+To install all dependencies, run:
 ```
 uv sync --all-extras
 ```